SharathTejavat/SharathTejavat/README.md

 - 💞️ I’m eager to collaborate on open-source projects, engage in cutting-edge coding challenges, and contribute to community-driven tech initiatives.
 Let's create something amazing together!

-- 📫 You can reach me at sharatht603@gmail.com.
+- 📫 You can reach me at sharatht603@gmail.com  and sharathtejavat@gmail.com .
 I'm also active on LinkedIn, so feel free to connect!

 - 😄 Pronouns: He/Him